WasteManager/Splunk-Install/Install.md

   - ss -plnt # check listening ports
   - deployer only pushes apps down to forwarders
   - cluster manager does the data management
+  - ./splunk show shcluster-status (shows if searchhead cluster is up, shows which is captain)
 # Best case run
   - turn on machine
   - Use winscp to move splunk rpm to splunk machine